What Is Natural Wood And How Can You Tell The Difference?

 As well as, free from harmful chemicals and synthetic materials.

-In short, the less it’s tampered with, the more natural it stays.
+In short, the less it’s tampered with, the better.

 Spotting Real Solid Wood: Certifications and Tips